Ncloud CLI

 --networkInterfaceList 'networkInterfaceOrder="0", accessControlGroupNoList=["***009"]' --initScriptNo ***751

-• Create and assign Public IP address to the server (***.***.145.185)
+• Create and assign Public IP Address to a server (***.***.145.185)

 $ ./ncloud vserver createPublicIpInstance --serverInstanceNo ***182